-In 2021, after two years of stress shopping and mindlessly ordering items sent to our homes, a lot of us don’t want more stuff.
+In 2023, after years of stress shopping and mindlessly ordering items sent to our homes, a lot of us don’t want more stuff.
 Almost everyone is ready to go somewhere!
 We all want to travel!
 Whether that’s a vacation abroad or getting out of the house more in your hometown, we are all craving the ability to break free and start making memories.

 There are many reasons why travel is a better gift than anything you can buy in a store, including:

 - Travel is the perfect minimalist gift.
 There is nothing to clutter a home if you are giving experiences.

 - Everyone values experiences more than things.
 The memories you make and the pictures you take are far more valuable than a sweater or a kitchen appliance.

 - Saving money on a vacation.
 When you buy lots of toys just to fill under the tree, you have still got to have a vacation budget later on.
 Why not funnel some of the vacation budget to your holiday gift budget and save money, or upgrade your travels?

 Here are some helpful tips to remember when booking travel or experiences as a gift.

 One of the easiest, and safest, ways to give travel is to give a gift card for an experience they will love.
 For instance, give an airline gift card so that they can fly anywhere.
 Or a cruise line gift card.
 Hotel chains and Airbnb also offer gift cards.

 If you have an idea of their likes, this is a great way to give a trip without needing to know specifics.